 A Solid State Drive is a storage device containing nonvolatile flash memory, and it is used in place of a Hard Disk Drive because of its speed.
 A normal SSD offers the largest jump in performance for a regular PC.
 Most people are familiar with a standard USB drive, so think of the SSD as a larger USB.
 An HDD, is the mechanism that controls the positioning, reading, and writing of the hard disk.
 So while an SSD is like a large USB, an HDD is more like a larger floppy disk.

-The main advantage of an SSD is the speed, because the flash memory chips used in SSD are much faster.
+The main advantage of an SSD is the speed, because the flash memory chips used in SSD are much faster at reading data.
 When an HDD is crowded with data, sometimes it becomes fragmented across multiple sections.
 This will cause the HDD to take longer to read the data.
 Unlike the HDD, the SSD is able to read files simultaneously across multiple sections, which prevents fragmentation.
 If you are looking to improve the speed of your system, once again we can consider this a win for SSD.